SUBSCRIBE TO OUR NEWSLETTER

 Although recruitment has historically been cited as the most painful aspect of UX research—it doesn’t have to be.

 User Interviews, the all-in-one research recruiting and participant management platform, was created to make recruitment less of a hassle.
-Through Recruit, we connect researchers to our panel of over 1.5 million vetted participants, and also make it easy for researchers to manage their own participant panel with Research Hub.
+Through Recruit, we connect researchers to our panel of 3.4 million vetted participants, and also make it easy for researchers to manage their own participant panel with Research Hub.

 Of course, we’re not the only solution for streamlining the recruitment process.
 Many researchers still use recruitment agencies, intercept surveys, social media, and other tools to source both internal and external participants—but our point here is, you don’t have to dread recruitment, no matter the size or maturity of your research team.